pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 ### Install `Helm`

-If you choose to install Pachyderm using Helm, follow their [installation guide](https://helm.sh/docs/intro/install/).
+If you choose to install Pachyderm using Helm, follow this [installation guide](https://helm.sh/docs/intro/install/).

 ## Deploy Pachyderm